-- Explain the mechanics of a plain vanilla interest rate swap and compute its cash flows. - Explain how a plain vanilla interest rate swap can be used to transform an asset or a liability and calculate the resulting cash flows. - Explain the role of financial intermediaries in the swaps market. - Describe the role of the confirmation in a swap transaction. - Describe the comparative advantage argument for the existence of interest rate swaps and evaluate some of the criticisms of this argument. - Explain how the discount rates in a plain vanilla interest rate swap are computed. - Calculate the value of a plain vanilla interest rate swap based on two simultaneous bond positions. - Calculate the value of a plain vanilla interest rate swap from a sequence of FRAs. - Explain the mechanics of a currency swap and compute its cash flows. - Explain how a currency swap can be used to transform an asset or a liability and calculate the resulting cash flows. - Calculate the value of a currency swap based on two simultaneous bond positions. - Calculate the value of a currency swap based on a sequence of forward exchange rates. - Identify and describe other types of swaps, including commodity, volatility, credit default, and exotic swaps. - Describe the credit risk exposure in a swap position.
+- Explain the mechanics of a plain vanilla interest rate swap and compute its cash flows. - Explain how a plain vanilla interest rate swap can be used to transform an asset or a liability and calculate the resulting cash flows. - Explain the role of financial intermediaries in the swaps market. - Describe the role of the confirmation in a swap transaction. - Describe the comparative advantage argument for the existence of interest rate swaps and evaluate some of the criticisms of this argument. - Explain how the discount rates in a plain vanilla interest rate swap are computed. - Calculate the value of a plain vanilla interest rate swap based on two simultaneous bond positions. - Calculate the value of a plain vanilla interest rate swap from a sequence of FRAs. - Explain how a currency swap can be used to transform an asset or liability and calculate the resulting cash flows. - Calculate the value of a currency swap based on two simultaneous bond positions. - Calculate the value of a currency swap based on a sequence of forward exchange rates. - Identify and describe other types of swaps, including commodity, volatility, credit default, and exotic swaps. - Describe the credit risk exposure in a swap position.